-To schedule a class or for more information, including class fees, contact Deborah Richman, education manager:
+To schedule a class or for more information, including class fees, contact Deborah Richman, director of education and outreach:

 As the leading voluntary health organization in Alzheimer's care, support and research, the Alzheimer's Association has been an active partner in "THE ALZHEIMER'S PROJECT," providing expert insight and leading community engagement.